bbgit/bbgit.github.io/README.md

-### Conditions as of August 5, 2025 at 4:43:54 PM CDT
+### Conditions as of August 5, 2025 at 4:49:14 PM CDT

 Temperature: 79.80 &deg;F

 Feels like: 79.80 &deg;F

-Humidity: 82%
+Humidity: 84%

-Wind Direction: W
+Wind Direction: WNW

 Windspeed: 0.0 mph